All About DogsAll About DogsAll About Dogs

 Coat type: First-gen Labradoodle has curly or wavy coat with a shaggy look and about 2 inches long hair but multigen Labradoodles have longer fur and a finer look that grow up to 4 to 6 inches in length.
 Their coat does not shed much, does not have doggie odor and is low allergic.

-Nature: Inspired by a blind woman who was allergic to dogs, Wally Cochran was the first one to produce three low-allergy pups known as Labradoodles by crossbreeding a Standard Poodle and a Labrador Retriever in Australia in 1970s.
+Inspired by a blind woman who was allergic to dogs, Wally Cochran was the first one to produce three low-allergy pups known as Labradoodles by crossbreeding a Standard Poodle and a Labrador Retriever in Australia in 1989.
+His main aim was to create a low-shedding coat of the Poodle with the gentleness and trainability of the Labrador.
+The dog was especially created for people allergic to fur and dander.
 Soon, the trend caught up with the Australian breeders as they turned out to be quiet intelligent, sociable, very clever and well tempered and could learn various tricks easily.
 Very energetic and agile, they could be obedience-trained as puppies while playing.
+Labradoodle served as a guide dog and is still used today as a guide, assistance and therapy dogs.
+Today, the dogs are used as popular family dogs.